2kool2/crop-copy-slide-restore/readme.md

 Click to fully restore content via a sliding drop-down animation.

-As used on <a href="http://www.tesco.com/food-love-stories/">Tesco Food Love Stories</a>.
+As used on Tesco's <a href="http://www.tesco.com/food-love-stories/">Food Love Stories</a>.

 Vanilla JavaScript, small script <2kB minified and gzipped.